rdkcmf/rdk-aamp/README.txt

 mapMPD				<domain / host to map> Remap HLS playback url to DASH url for matching domain/host string (.m3u8 to .mpd) mapM3U8				<domain / host to map> Remap DASH MPD playback url to HLS m3u8 url for matching domain/host string (.mpd to .m3u8) harvestPath			Specify the path where fragments has to be harvested,check folder permissions specifying the path networkProxy			proxy address to set for all file downloads.
 Default None
-licenseProxy			proxy address to set for licese fetch .
+licenseProxy			proxy address to set for license fetch .
 Default None AuthToken			SessionToken string to override from Application .
 Default None userAgent			Curl user-agent string.Default is {Mozilla/5.0 (Linux; x86_64 GNU/Linux) AppleWebKit/601.1 (KHTML, like Gecko) Version/8.0 Safari/601.1 WPE}
 customHeader			custom header data to be appended to curl request.
 Default None